-It took me over 3 years to rebuild my immune system and get my health back…and during that time, I couldn’t hardly do anything but sit.
+It took me almost four years to rebuild my immune system and get my health back…and during that time, I couldn’t hardly do anything but sit.
 And sometimes, just sitting was painful.
 Some days were so bad, I couldn’t even get out of bed.
-My veins throughout my entire body felt as though fire was traveling through them, my hair started falling out, the fatigue and pain were both debilitating, and the weight gain began rapidly even though I was—and still am—a very health-minded, clean eater.
+My veins throughout my entire body felt as though fire was traveling through them, my hair started falling out, the fatigue and pain were both debilitating, and the weight gain began rapidly even though I was a very health-minded, clean eater.

 My doctors explained to me that my illness was created due to prolonged stress…and the illness would be lifelong, attached to me like permanent superglue.
 They explained the difference between having typical day-to-day stress and being distressed to where the stress becomes toxic.

 After I found out my illness could’ve been prevented (had I only simply set boundaries and controlled my surroundings and the people/stress I allowed into my life) I went through many emotions.
 Sadness because my illness wasn’t curable.
-Anger at certain people or situations that had created extreme stress or hurt.
+Unforgiveness – for a period of time – at certain people or situations that had created extreme stress or hurt.
 Anger towards myself for not setting better and stronger boundaries.
 Fear because, at the time, I had no idea how to control my illness or its debilitating symptoms.
 Grief…because life as I previously knew it was over.

 I felt as though I was thrown into oblivion and I had to figure life out all over again….what to eat, so as to not trigger or make my symptoms worse…what to do medically, so I could understand what the best medicines, supplements, and prescriptions were for regaining my health…what work or social events to accept or decline based on my health…which people to be around—or to not be around—so stress wouldn’t trigger symptoms…what to do spiritually, emotionally, physically, and mentally so I could prepare my heart to fight for my health (talk about self-work!).
 I was knocked down and wasn’t sure how to get back up.

-It was a scary time of completely reevaluating my entire life in every area so I could regain my health…and prevent new illnesses from forming.
+It was a scary time of completely reevaluating my entire life in every area so I could regain my health…and prevent new and additional illnesses from forming.